Home Page

 obvious alarm, but the lee bow is probably burying after bearing

-away quickly before slackening the main---unless thrown forward
+away quickly before slackening the main---unless he is thrown forward

-by the boat's sudden slowing, dumping the main should do it.
+by the boat's sudden slowing, the helm dumping the main should do it.

 (Right) Chris at Bass (with much more wind